heavyairship/LambdaCalc/README.md

 ### Stdlib

-The standard library contains let-bindings for useful things, like arithmetic functions, logical constants and connectives, control flow structures (while, if), pairs, lists, etc. Note that this is a work in progress.
+The standard library contains let-bindings for useful things, like arithmetic functions, logical constants and connectives, pairs control flow structures (while, if), lists, etc. Note that this is a work in progress.
 Here are some examples.

 #### Arithmetic
 ```
 > ++ 1
 2
+> -- 9
+8
 > + 2 3
 5
 > * 4 3